gitHabbe/CDBar/README.md

-# CDBar
+# NicerCooldowns

 This is an addon developed for the World of Warcraft Classic, 2.4.3, and 3.3.5 client.
 Change the content of `/Libs` directory to match your target client.

-CDBar scans your spellbook and adds all cooldowns together in a grid of icons.
+NicerCooldowns scans your spellbook and adds all cooldowns together in a grid of icons.
 This lets you quickly know when cooldowns are ready again and what cooldowns are ready right now.
 This allows you to theoretically hide most of your actionbars assuming they are bound to a keybinding.

 #### Features: